Police: 6 Shot, 2 Dead In North Philly Drive-By Shooting

 Follow CBSPHILLY Facebook | Twitter

-PHILADELPHIA (CBS) – Two people have died and four others were injured in a drive-by shooting on Wednesday night in North Philly.
+PHILADELPHIA (CBS) – Two people have died and four others were wounded in a drive-by shooting on Wednesday night in North Philadelphia.

 It happened near North 12th Street and West Huntingdon Street as a crowd of people were standing on the corner.

-Philadelphia Police Commissioner Richard Ross says a suspect traveling in what they believe to be a van opened fire with a high-powered rifle into a crowd of people.
+Philadelphia Police Commissioner Richard Ross says a suspect traveling in what they believe to be a gray or silver van opened fire with a high-powered rifle into a crowd of people.
+The weapon may possibly be an AK47.

-A man and woman in their 30s died in the shooting.
-Four other victims– ranging in ages from 27 to 49 years old–were also injured.
-Their conditions are unknown at this time.
+“As far as we know, people were just standing here congregating.
+We have no idea what this is about.
+All we know is that this is another example of senseless violence,” said Ross.

+Police say 32-year-old Averill J. Davenport and 34-year-old Niesha Cooper were both shot in the chest.
+They were taken to the hospital where they later died.

 No arrests have been made.